We're investigating possible performance impact affecting the KV Store service.

 Note: Our Customer Escalation Management team will update the start date and time of the initial "investigating" status post upon the resolution of this incident.
 This update is meant to provide our customers and their end users with a potential impact window.
 The date and time mentioned in the message above indicates when the status post was requested by our Acute Incident Response team.

-Fastly Engineers detected a performance impacting event affecting the Manchester (MAN) data center.
+Fastly Engineers detected a performance impacting event affecting the Real-time Analytics data.

 All other data centers and services were unaffected.
 The issue has been resolved and we are monitoring performance closely.